arvidn/libtorrent/docs/manual.rst

 discovery is enabled a torrent announces itself every 5 minutes.
 This interval is specified in seconds.

-``dht_announce_interval`` is the number of seconds between announcing torrents to the distributed hash table (DHT).
-This is specified to be 15 minutes which is its default.

-``dht_max_torrents`` is the max number of torrents we will track in the DHT.

 ``udp_tracker_token_expiry`` is the number of seconds libtorrent will keep UDP tracker connection tokens around for.
 This is specified to be 60 seconds, and defaults to that.
 The higher this value is, the fewer packets have to be sent to the UDP tracker.
 In order for higher values to work, the tracker needs to be configured to match the expiration time for tokens.

-``volatile_read_cache``, if this is set to true, read cache blocks that are hit by peer read requests are removed from the disk cache to free up more space.
-This is useful if you don't expect the disk cache to create any cache hits from other peers than the one who triggered the cache line to be read into the cache in the first place.

-``guided_read_cache`` enables the disk cache to adjust the size of a cache line generated by peers to depend on the upload rate you are sending to that peer.
-The intention is to optimize the RAM usage of the cache, to read ahead further for peers that you're sending faster to.

-``default_min_cache_age`` is the minimum number of seconds any read cache line is kept in the cache.
-This defaults to one second but may be greater if ``guided_read_cache`` is enabled.
-Having a lower bound on the time a cache line stays in the cache is an attempt to avoid swapping the same pieces in and out of the cache in case there is a shortage of spare cache space.

-``num_optimistic_unchoke_slots`` is the number of optimistic unchoke slots to use.
-It defaults to 0, which means automatic.
-Having a higher number of optimistic unchoke slots mean you will find the good peers faster but with the trade-off to use up more bandwidth.
-When this is set to 0, libtorrent opens up 20% of your allowed upload slots as optimistic unchoke slots.

-``no_atime_storage`` this is a linux-only option and passes in the ``O_NOATIME`` to ``open()`` when opening files.
-This may lead to some disk performance improvements.

-``default_est_reciprocation_rate`` is the assumed reciprocation rate from peers when using the BitTyrant choker.
-This defaults to 14 kiB/s.
-If set too high, you will over-estimate your peers and be more altruistic while finding the true reciprocation rate, if it's set too low, you'll be too stingy and waste finding the true reciprocation rate.

-``increase_est_reciprocation_rate`` specifies how many percent the extimated reciprocation rate should be increased by each unchoke interval a peer is still choking us back.
-This defaults to 20%.
-This only applies to the BitTyrant choker.

-``decrease_est_reciprocation_rate`` specifies how many percent the estimated reciprocation rate should be decreased by each unchoke interval a peer unchokes us.
-This default to 3%.
-This only applies to the BitTyrant choker.

-``incoming_starts_queued_torrents`` defaults to false.
-If a torrent has been paused by the auto managed feature in libtorrent, i.e. the torrent is paused and auto managed, this feature affects whether or not it is automatically started on an incoming connection.
-The main reason to queue torrents, is not to make them unavailable, but to save on the overhead of announcing to the trackers, the DHT and to avoid spreading one's unchoke slots too thin.
-If a peer managed to find us, even though we're no in the torrent anymore, this setting can make us start the torrent and serve it.

 When ``report_true_downloaded`` is true, the ``&downloaded=`` argument sent to trackers will include redundant downloaded bytes.
 It defaults